Shuvomoy/blog/_posts/2018-3-15-quotes-and-excerpts.md

 ---

+In other words, therefore, life flows.
+The individual ego tries to swim against the current, and becomes unhappy.
+In going with the flow, the pain may be there, which is participation in life.

+...
+When my Guru, Nisargadatta Maharaj, towards the end of his life was in great pain with cancer, he would perhaps moan; a moan would come out of the body.
+So somebody asked, out of great sympathy: "Are you in great pain, Maharaj, are you in great pain?"
+And the answer, which promptly, spontaneously came out, was: "Yes, there is great pain."

+--**Ramesh S. Balsekar**

+---

 Life is hard and then you die.
 You can, however, enjoy the process of living; don't worry about the fact that you're going to die.
 Some bad people have a good life, and some good people have a bad life, and that doesn't seem fair; but don't worry about that either.
 Just think about ways of enjoying the journey.

 -- **Donald Knuth paraphrasing book of Ecclesiastes, Bible**